 Component Assessment Weighting

 One team activity

-One individual activity
+Drastias One individual activity 10%

 Practical One other activity 40%

 Written analysis

-Theory Section A Written exam
+Theory Section A Written exam 0.0%

 Theory Section B Written exam 60%

-Successful completion of the course may lead to further study at Key Stage 5, including A-level PE or Level 3 BTEC Sport.
+Successful completion of the course could lead to Level 3 Cambridge Technical Sport and Physical Activity in KS5.
 Careers linked to the study of this course include fitness instructor, PE teacher, sports journalism and media, sports rehabilitation, sports science and engineering and design for sport.